CaseyMiddleton/command_stripper/README.md

 To manually input arguments, replace lines 84--86 in `tag_stripper.py` with the desired input and output filenames and command to be removed.

 ### Questions
 This script handles basic commands in the form of `\command{}` in LaTeX!
-If you have any questions, problems, or suggestions for improvement, please email [Casey.Middleton@colorado.edu](Casey.Middleton@colorado.edu).
+If you have any questions, problems, or suggestions for improvement, please email <Casey.Middleton@colorado.edu>.